 It’s amazing how far two tabs over can be.

-I hardly ever check these tabs, and I’ll bet that most people do.
+I hardly ever check these tabs, and I’ll bet that most people don’t either.

 Back to the point.